 3. Dwight Eisenhower’s “Atoms for Peace” Speech to the United Nations

 What Eisenhower Said: “I feel impelled to speak today in a language that, in a sense, is new.
-One which I, who have spent so much of my life in the military profession, would have preferred never to use: That new language is the language is the language of atomic warfare…Against the dark background of the atomic bomb, the United States does not wish merely to present strength, but also the desire and the hope for peace.
+One which I, who have spent so much of my life in the military profession, would have preferred never to use: That new language is the language of atomic warfare…Against the dark background of the atomic bomb, the United States does not wish merely to present strength, but also the desire and the hope for peace.
 To the makers of these fateful decisions, the United States pledges before you, and therefore before the world, its determination to help solve the fearful atomic dilemma.
 To devote its entire heart and mind to find the way by which the miraculous inventiveness of man shall not be dedicated to his death, but consecrated to his life.”

-Why It Was Important: Eisenhower believed in the political power of nuclear weapons, but in this speech he talks about their dangers.
-He speaks about the importance of preventing the spread of nuclear weapons, and proposes that the U.S. and Soviet Union cooperate to reduce their nuclear stockpiles.
+Why It Was Important: Eisenhower believed in the political power of nuclear weapons, but in this speech, he talks about their dangers.
+He speaks about the importance of preventing the spread of nuclear weapons and proposes that the U.S. and Soviet Union cooperate to reduce their nuclear stockpiles.
 Keep in mind that there were just 1,300 nuclear weapons in the world in 1953 compared with more than seven times that number today.
 But Eisenhower is also a realist.
 He understands the importance of nuclear deterrence and he reminds his audience that his proposal comes from a position of American strength, not weakness.

 — Todd Sechser, Professor of Politics, University of Virginia and Senior Fellow, Miller Center